June 17, 2025

 Adapted the Lightstreamer's example project in python to receive data and show it in the console.
 Also I got familiar with Appindicator3 by playing around with an example program (https://github.com/FelicianoTech/example-pokemon-appindicator)

 Python application for linux, that shows how full is International Space Station's urine tank.
 Inspired by pISSStream.
-Uses Lightstreamer.
+Uses Lightstreamer and libappindicator.

 I unfortunately procrastinated with adding this project so this will be a summary of a longer period of work.